brucou/cycle-state-machine-demo/README.md

 machine have the same effect that if they did not exist in the first place : the machine ignores them).
 That sequence is essentially infinite, so any testing of such reactive system necessarily involves only a finite subset of the test space.
-How to pick that subset in a way to generate a minimum **confidence** level is the crux of the matter and conditions the testing strategy to adopt.
+How to pick that subset in a way to generate a minimum **confidence** level is the crux of the matter and strongly influences the testing strategy to adopt.

 Because our model is both specification and implementation target, testing our model involves **testing the different paths in the model**[^1].
 Creating the abstract test suite  is